LubinKerhuel/hugo/content/post/pitot-build/index.md

 ﻿---
-title: Miniature air-speed sensor for RC plane or UAVs.
+title: Miniature air-speed sensor for RC plane and UAVs.
-subtitle: Mechanic, electronic and performances of a Pitot-Darcy-Prandtl air-speed sensor embedded in a fixed-wing platform.
+subtitle: "A Pitot-Darcy-Prandtl air-speed sensor embedded in a fixed-wing platform: Parts, Electronic and Performances (DIY)."

 # Project summary to display on homepage.
-summary: Miniature Pitot-tube with mechanic and electronics descriptions.
+summary: Build a miniature Pitot-tube.
+Parts and electronic design are described.
 In flight air-speed performance is compared to a GPS ground speed used as reference.
-Estimate wind strength and direction mixing GPS and Pitot outputs.
+Wind speed is also estimated mixing GPS and Pitot informations.

 authors:
 - Lubin